SongCanChen11/HMMs_SulfurCycle/README.md

 This custom script `hmmsearch.sh` aims to retrieve sulfur-cycling proteins from the GTDB genome database (https://gtdb.ecogenomic.org/) using hidden markov models (HMMs).
 The HMMs for sulfur-cycling proteins (n = 110) are compiled in the zipped file named `HMMs.zip`.
 The description for each HMM is detailed in the `hmm_info.xlsx`.
-A subset of sequences (~30 M; ‘GTDB_r95_demo.faa’) from the full GTDB r95 database (~40 G) was used as a demo dataset.
+A subset of sequences (~30 M unzipped; `GTDB_r95_demo.faa.gz`) from the full GTDB r95 database (~40 G) was used as a demo dataset.

 # System requirement
 ## Hardware requirements
-`hmmsearch.sh` script requires a standard computer with enough RAM and at least five cores.
+The `hmmsearch.sh` script requires a standard computer with >4G RAM and >5 CPUs.

 ## Software requirements
 ### OS Requirements